Various Thoughts About My Work

 (1) Y2K.
 In anticipation of the numbered-year

-cry was heard all over the world that
+and cry was heard all over the world

-the computer systems could not handle that change,
+that the computer systems could not handle that

-and all our electric and electronic grids would
+change, and all our electric and electronic grids

-fail, and we would be destroyed.
-Much time
+would fail, and we would be destroyed.
+Much

-and effort was put into correcting the problem, which
+time and effort was put into correcting the problem,

 (2) One version of the Mayan Calendar simply stopped

-people felt this was to be the last day of
+many people felt this was to be the last day

-many more years) was later discovered, but that
+on for many more years) was later discovered, but

-did not seem to prevent a few people from weeping and
+that did not seem to prevent a few people from weeping

 (3) On November 2, 2016, the Chicago Cubs won the World